Syndicate of Sound: History

 In 1990, Baskin, Gonzalez and Duckworth reformed the band, adding Jim Sawyers on guitar, which performed occasionally.
 They recorded another non-charting single in 1995, a cover of a Kinks composition "Who Will be the Next in Line?".
 In 2005, Larry Ray rejoined the band.

 In 2006, the Syndicate of Sound was in the first class of inductees into the San Jose Rocks Hall of Fame.

 Don Baskin died on October 22, 2019, aged 73.
 John Duckworth's death was reported on August 29, 2022.

 Little Girl

-"Little Girl" later was recorded by other artists, including Dwight Yoakam and the English punk group the Banned, an offshoot of prog-rock band Gryphon, which reached the UK charts in 1977.
+"Little Girl" later was recorded by other artists, including Dwight Yoakam and the English punk group the Banned, an offshoot of prog-rock band Gryphon, which reached No. 36 in the UK charts in 1977.
 The American punk group the Dead Boys included a live version on their 1977 debut album Young, Loud and Snotty.
 "Hey Little Girl", renamed "Hey Little Boy", was also covered by Australian band Divinyls in 1988 on their Temperamental album.
 R.E.M. played the song as part of its early live sets.
 The San Francisco Bay Area band CHOC'D also covers the song in their live sets, featuring "Sexy Rexy" on vocals.

 The song "Little Girl" was recognized by the Rock and Roll Hall of Fame Museum in Cleveland, Ohio since the day it was opened, where it is on permanent rotation in the one-hit Wonder section.